 - Independent/guided research;

 - Reading in preparation for lessons;

 - Preparing oral presentations;

 - More traditional written assignments;

 - · Learning or practising spellings

 - Learning or practising times tables

 - Understanding the use of mathematics in everyday situations;

 - Problem solving;

 - Investigative activities;

-- More traditional mathematical tasks;

 - Designing;

 - Making;

 - Revision;

 - Preparing for subsequent lessons.

+- Accessing homework via an online portal or website for which the child will have a log-in.

-Homework will, wherever possible, be set for completion in the child's exercise book.
+Occasionally, homework may be set for completion in the child's exercise book.
 This will allow for continuity of classwork and for pupils to use preceding exercises as support, where needed.
 Parents/Carers will also be able to support pupils by using preceding work as a guide.